SOA-team3/Sec_CryptoBeta/README.md

 ### Create a schedule
 After running puma, open up a new local terminal and check up your local endpoint address. e.g. http://0.0.0.0:9292 Run the POST message with new information and your local endpoint address.
-You should assign the [ID] to the specific ID to save your info to the specific meeting.
+You should assign the [uuid] to the specific ID to save your info to the specific meeting.

 ```shell
 curl -X POST -H "Content-Type: application/json" -d '{